 Some health subsystems and health insurance providers co-pay for psychology consultations.
 This means that a part of their cost is reimbursed by the insurance company, depending on your coverage plan.

-In private practice, a one-hour consultation session costs between €45-60 (as of 2022), and you don’t need a referral from your GP.
-The psychologist can ask you to share what is going on in your life, specifically any difficulties you may be facing, or if you would like to discuss a particular subject.
-Generally, the sessions can last around 50 or 60 minutes.
+In private practice, a one-hour session costs between €40–100 (as of 2025), and you don’t need a referral from your GP.
+You’ll find the cheaper end of the spectrum in more rural areas or online, and the higher end in Lisbon and Porto.
+Generally, the sessions last around 50 or 60 minutes.

 The Portuguese Ministry of Health created the Intervention Service for Addictive Behaviors and Dependencies (SICAD) to reduce the consumption of psychoactive substances, as well as prevent addictive behaviors.

-Generally, the treatment (in Portuguese) of a person with addictive behaviors is available in different types of settings, namely outpatient, inpatient, drug addiction centers or CAT, and day centers.
+Generally, the treatment of a person with addictive behaviors is available in different types of settings, namely outpatient, inpatient, drug addiction centers or CAT, and day centers.
 Depending on the patient’s needs, it can involve different interventions, such as pharmacological, psychological, systemic interventions, and social rehabilitation.

 If you have private health insurance, you should check your coverage plan, as some may not cover rehab centers or treatment for drug addiction.